 Aside from trade secret and other IPR protection, an NDA sets the terms for protecting other valuable and confidential information, even if it doesn't qualify for trade secret protection.
 Even the fact that the transaction is being contemplated between the parties can be held confidential if need be.
 So if, for example, you don't want other parties knowing you plan to acquire a company, you can add language in the NDA to cover that.

 The comments we hear most often (from startups) are that investors won't sign an NDA for several reasons: (1) they review so many companies that it would be impossible to sign an NDA for each; (ii) if they breach a startups trust and divulge confidential information, the startup will discuss within the community and no one will want to work with the investor, so its against their best interest to divulge the info regardless; or (iii) they are stubborn and hold the chips.
 All three of these reasons are legitimate concerns and/or criticism.
 However, the pros of protecting this vital information may outweigh the cons of not having an agreement governing disclosure in place.
-Every situation is different and requires separate analysis.
+Every situation is different and requires a separate analysis.

 Blaier Law LLC would be happy to draft an NDA for your company or discuss strategy and negotiation tactics for investors surrounding confidential information.
 We believe this (potentially) valuable IPR is a major asset to startups and businesses and is wasted without proper safeguards.
-Blaier Law LLC has experience drafting, negotiating, and reviewing hundreds of NDAs and can help you protect your most vital assets today.
+Blaier Law LLC has experience drafting, negotiating, and reviewing hundreds of NDAs/confidentiality agreements and can help you protect your most vital assets today.
 Please contact us to find out more!